iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 ## What does the necessary existence of the chicken imply?

-### There's probably no way to definitively prove that a given text was generated
+### There's probably no way to definitively prove that a given text was generated.

 You may have heard this before since it's been floating around the internet for a few years, but every time you shuffle a deck of playing cards, it's almost certain that the specific order of cards has never existed before and will never exist again.
 In a standard deck of 52 cards, the number of possible ways to arrange the cards is 52 factorial $(52!)$.
 This number is approximately $8.07 \times 10^{67}$, an extraordinarily large figure.